alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 4. Re-rerun import code above and check the .qzv file to see if the problem was fixed
 <br><br>
 ### Import Forward sequences using Casava 1.8 single-end demultiplexed fastq method
-<br><ins>Copy all foward sequences into new directory before importing sequences!</ins>
+<ins>Copy all foward sequences into new directory before importing sequences!</ins>
 <br>All forward sequence files share a common suffix in their file names such as READ1.fastq.gz or R1_001.fastq.gz.
 Use this shared suffix, unique from the reverse reads (READ2.fastq.gz or R2_001.fastq.gz), to differentiate forward from reverse reads within the code.
 ```
 cp /path/to/directory/*R1_001.fastq.gz \
 /path/to/new/directory
 ```
-Import sequences into a Qiime2 artifact (.qza)
+Import forward sequences into a Qiime2 artifact (.qza)
 ```
 qiime tools import \
   --type 'SampleData[SequencesWithQuality]' \